 Reshaping Male Body-Image: How the Fitness Industry can Help or Harm

-A personal trainer who has recovered from an eating disorder, Jay Walker brings a unique perspective to his work in body-image and fitness.
-Jay brought his expertise to the NEDIC Body-Image and Self-Esteem 2013 conference as a panelist, is a regular contributor and coordinator for the NEDIC blog, andspoke publicly this year about his recovery for Bell Let's Talk Day on MuchMusic.
+A personal trainer who has recovered from an eating disorder, Jay Walker brought a unique perspective to his work in body-image and fitness in this webinar which took place on August 19, 2013.
+Jay shared his expertise at the NEDIC Body-Image and Self-Esteem 2013 conference as a panelist, is a regular contributor and coordinator for the NEDIC blog, andspoke publicly this year about his recovery for Bell Let's Talk Day on MuchMusic.
 Jay hopes to help people understand how the fitness industry can impact men's relationships with their bodies, challenging misconceptions about health and recovery along the way.
 Jay also hopes this webinar will help individuals in recovery, or those with a loved one dealing with an eating disorder.
-View the webinar recording from August 19, 2013.
+View the webinar recording.

 Women on the Autism Spectrum and Eating Disorders: Implications for Treatment

 Studies have shown that nearly one in three women with anorexia also meet criteria for Autism Spectrum Disorder (ASD).
 Using her clinical experience and insights from women with ASD, Dori Zener will explore the fascinating overlap between women with anorexia and Autism Spectrum Disorder and discuss how the unique strengths and needs of this population can be used to transform treatment and possibly lead to greater eating disorder recovery outcomes.
 This webinar, supported by the Redpath Centre, originally aired on April 30, 2013.
 View the webinar recording.